ansys/pymechanical/doc/source/getting_started/index.rst

 To run PyMechanical, you must have a licensed copy of Ansys Mechanical installed locally.
 The version installed dictates the interface and features that are available to you.

-PyMechanical is compatible with Mechanical 2023 R1 and later on Windows and Linux.
-Later releases provide significantly better support and features.

 For more information, see the `Ansys Mechanical <https://www.ansys.com/products/structures/ansys-mechanical>`_ page on the Ansys website.

 .. grid:: 2